backengineering/vmhook/README.md

 ### Solution, Possible Alternatives

+* 1.)
 If EasyAntiCheat were to patch their own driver using `MmMapIoSpaceEx` - `PAGE_READWRITE` (for HVCI support), they could compute a SHA1 hash, then revert the changes, compute a second SHA1 hash...
 If the hashes are the same, then you know someone is hooking SHA1, or hooking `READQ/DW/B` virtual instructions...

+* 2.)
+Map the driver into the usermode service as READONLY, this way the usermode service can just read the mapping and compute a hash...
+This has its own attack vectors considering it would require calling out to ntoskrnl/external code, however the idea is what matters, having multiple sources of integrity checking is ideal.

 ### How To Update